Europol is democratically managed on the basis of a system of controls, checks and supervision of governance.

 EU justice and interior ministers, MEPs, other EU bodies, a management board drawn from all EU Member States, and its directorate all play important roles in managing Europol and ensuring that it is accountable.

 Europol has been an EU agency since 2010.
 It is ultimately accountable to the Council of Ministers for Justice and Home Affairs, which comprises the relevant ministers from all EU Member States.
-The Council is responsible for the main control and guidance of Europol, and appoints the agency’s Director and Deputy Directors.
+The Council is responsible for the main control and guidance of Europol, and appoints the agency’s Executive Director and Deputy Directors.

 Together with the European Parliament (EP), the Council approves Europol’s budget (which is part of the EU’s general budget) as well as adopts regulations related to Europol’s work.